tensorflow/docs/site/en/guide/performance/overview.md

 The brief history of these two formats is that TensorFlow started by using `NHWC` because it was a little faster on CPUs.
-In the long term, we are working on tools to auto rewrite graphs to make switching between the formats transparent and take advantages of micro optimizations where a GPU Op may be faster using `NHWC` than the normally most efficient `NCHW`.
+In the long term, we are working on tools to auto rewrite graphs to make switching between the formats transparent and take advantages of micro optimizations where a GPU op may be faster using `NHWC` than the normally most efficient `NCHW`.